apache/mxnet/contrib/clojure-package/README.md

 If you are having trouble getting started or have a question, feel free to reach out at:

-- Clojurian Slack #mxnet channel
+- Clojurian Slack #mxnet channel.
+To join, go to [http://clojurians.net/](http://clojurians.net/).
 - Apache Slack #mxnet and #mxnet-scala channel (To join this slack send an email to dev@mxnet.apache.org)
 - Create an Issue on [https://github.com/apache/incubator-mxnet/issues](https://github.com/apache/incubator-mxnet/issues)